tomoya-sasaki/dbmm/README.md

 # plot time series factor scores
 p <- plot_scores_timetrend(labeled)

+# Change unit labels to show in plot
 # each element is the new label
 new_unit_names <- state.name
 # names assigned to each element are the original labels